Links

 Mercedes

-So Weisel had to replace one religion for another:
+So Wiesel had to replace one religion for another:

 His faith changed from unquestioning to questioning and angry.
 His anger doesn't show a rejection of God but a hunger for justice, which he believes comes from God.